Giom-V/Home-assistant/automations/README.md

 - `binary_sensor.people_home` indicates if someone who's tracked (my wife and I) are home.
-The issue is that it doesn't take into account that my daughter could be [home alone](<https://en.wikipedia.org/wiki/Home_Alone>), which for now doesn not happen often since she's still young or that we may have visitors (my parents or my in-laws for ex.), which is a case that happen quite often.
+The issue is that it doesn't take into account that my daughter could be [home alone](<https://en.wikipedia.org/wiki/Home_Alone>), which for now does not happen often since she's still young or that we may have visitors (my parents or my in-laws for ex.), which is a case that happens quite often.

 - [`input_boolean.visitors`](visitors.md) is meant to solve that problem.
 It indicates that we have someone visiting and prevents the different